Tag: sports documentaries (Page 1 of 3)

 “I don’t believe what I just saw!” – Jack Buck and the greatest call in baseball history

-The video above contains the audio for Game 1 of the 1988 World Series between the Los Angeles Dodgers and Oakland A’s.
-Jack Buck is calling the game, and if you pick up the sound at the 2:44 mark, you’ll hear Buck’s legendary call of Kirk Gibson’s shocking home run.
+We keep losing videos that have the audio of this great call from Game 1 of the 1988 World Series between the Los Angeles Dodgers and Oakland A’s.
+Jack Buck is calling the game, and if you can find the video, you’ll hear Buck’s legendary call of Kirk Gibson’s shocking home run.

 R.I.P.
 Smokin’ Joe Frazier